OscarCookeAbbott/Savant/packages/site/src/routes/1 core/2 Derive/index.md

 > 43
 ```

-In derived definitions where you want to _exclude_ some accessed states from reactive dependence you can utilise the state's `.rawVal` property.
+In derived definitions where you want to _exclude_ some accessed states from reactive dependence you can utilise the state's `.raw` property.

 This is most often useful for refining reactive chains to limit unnecessary re-execution for optimisation reasons.